awsdocs/amazon-fsx-lustre-user-guide/doc_source/limit-access-security-groups.md

 1. Add the following inbound rules\.
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/fsx/latest/LustreGuide/limit-access-security-groups.html)

+   Setting the source to 0\.0\.0\.0/0 on a security group rule provides client access from all IP ranges within your VPC security group for the protocol and port range for that rule\.
+To further limit access to your file systems we recommend using more restrictive sources for your security group rules, for example more specific CIDR ranges, IP addresses, or security group IDs\.

 **To associate a security group with your Amazon FSx for Lustre file system**

 1. Open the Amazon FSx console at [https://console\.aws\.amazon\.com/fsx/](https://console.aws.amazon.com/fsx/)\.